o1-labs/rfcs/0003-minimal-snarkyjs-checks-part1.md

 Non-requirements (future work):

 * The other SnarkyJS tests are executing automatically by CI somewhere (probably the SnarkyJS repo)
-* The submodule structure is changed -- this should be done carefully in conjunction with moving Pickles and other cryptography layers out of Mina; perhaps we can remove safely remove it altogether
+* The submodule structure is changed -- this structure change must be done carefully in conjunction with moving Pickles and other cryptography layers out of Mina; perhaps we can remove safely remove it altogether

 Hypotheses about how the change meets these needs: